fozlurahman/fozlurahman/README.md

 Eyyyy!!! <br />
 I am <b>Fozlur Rahman</b> better known as 'Shah'🕵🏼‍♂️ <br />
 I am from <strong>Dhaka, Bangladesh</strong> ☕☕ <br />
-I'm a guy who love develop new things 🖥️ <br />
+I'm a guy who loves to develop new things 🖥️ <br />
 So...
 I am more than a robot coding 🤖, I am a real human trying to learn new things and develop incredible projects with ❤️ meeting incredible people on the way🚀<br />
-If you are interested in a guy with a good vibe who loves the knowledge and the constant learning 📚, <b>⚙️I AM YOUR GUY⚙️</b> <br />
+If you are interested in a guy with a good vibe who loves knowledge and constant learning 📚, <b>⚙️I AM YOUR GUY⚙️</b> <br />
 Contact me for new projects 📨, <sup>I am open to collaborate with you</sup>
 <br/><br/>